-The proforma credit given will cover both excise duty and additional duty of customs also known as countervailing duty.
-Set off will also be available for packaging materials, consumables, paints though these are not strictly raw materials.
+117. The proforma credit given will cover both excise duty and additional duty of customs also known as countervailing duty.
+Set off will also be available for packging materials, consumables, paints though these are not strictly raw materials.
 Items outside these chapters availing proforma credit and benefits of set off under any erstwhile schemes would be allowed to continue to get the relief to the extent the revised tariff headings permit.
-However, the MODVAT scheme and the erstwhile schemes to the extent they are continued, will be mutually exclusive.
+However, the MGDVAT scheme and the erstwhile schemes to the extent they are continued, will be mutually axclusive.

-The MODVAT scheme will be in force from 1 March 1986.
-Manufacturers who fulfil the requirement will be able to avail of proforma credit in respect of the permissible goods which have suffered duty of excise from 1 February 1986 and are either in the stocks or are received by the manufacturer on or after 1 March 1986.
+118. The MODVAT scheme will be in force from 1st March, 1986.
+Manufacturers who fulfil the requirement will be able to avail of proforma credit in respect of the permissible goods which have suffered duty of excise from 1st February, 1986 and are either in the stocks or are received by the manufacturer on or after 1st March, 1986.

-As stated earlier, the introduction of MODVAT scheme will result in considerable reduction in the cost of final product and, therefore, to retain the collection of excise duties at the earlier level, the rates of duties on the final product have been suitably adjusted.
+119. As stated earlier, the introduction of MODVAT scheme will result in considerable reduction in the cost of final product and, therefore, to retain the collection of excise duties at the earlier level, the rates of duties on the final product have been suitably adjusted.
 After accounting for the set off, the duty rates have been rounded to the nearest step in the new duty structure.
-While all care has been taken to work out the incidence of set off benefit, the scheme being a new one, Central Board of Excise and Customs would take corrective steps wherever anomalies are noted.
+While all care has been taken to work out the incidence of set of benefit, the scheme being a new one, Central Board of Excise and Customs would take corrective steps wherever anomalies are noted.

-In respect of Small Scale Industry, the objective of reform is to ensure that the scheme of concessions is a ladder and not a lid.
-That is to say, such concessions should facilitate and encourage healthy growth of the small-scale units and prevent unnecessary fragmentation and bifurcation of units.
-With this end in view, I propose to introduce a New Scheme of Excise Concessions for small-scale units.
-The proposed scheme will considerably enhance the scope of concessions available to the smallscale sector.
-Under the New Scheme, full exemption will continue to be available up to clearances of Rs.
-7.5 lakh in a year, which account for nearly 85 per cent of the small-scale units in the country.
+120. In respect of Small Scale Industry, the objective of reform is to ensure that the scheme of concessions is a ladder and not a lid.
+That is to say, such concessions should facilitate and encourage healthy growth of the small scale units and prevent unnecessary fragmentation and bifurcation of units.
+With this end in view, I propose to introduce a

+New Scheme of Excise Concessions for small scale units.
+The proposed scheme will considerably enhance the scope of concessions available to the small scale sector.
+Under the New Scheme, the full exemption will continue to be available upto clearances of Rs.7.5 lakhs in a year which account for nearly 85 per cent of the small scale units in the country.

-Under the chief existing scheme, excise duty is chargeable in slabs of 25 per cent, 50 per cent or 75 per cent of the duty rate up to a turnover limit of Rs.
-40 lakh.
+121. Under the chief existing scheme, excise duty is chargeable in slabs of 25 per cent, 50 per cent or 75 per cent of the duty rate upto a turnover limit of Rs.
+40 lakhs.
 After that, full duty is chargeable until turnover reaches Rs.
-75 lakh.
-If a unit crosses this level it losses the entire exemption.
-It has been noticed that the present slab rate system has provided strong temptation for small-scale units to stay below a particular limit or to under-state their actual production.
-Under the New Scheme in respect of clearances in excess of Rs.
-7.5 lakh the excise concession will be available at a flat rate of 10 percentage points below normal duty, subject to a minimum excise duty of 5 per cent.
-This concession will apply up to a turnover limit of Rs.
-75 lakh.
-Thereafter the unit will pay normal duty but continue to enjoy the concessional rate on the first 75 lakh of turnover.
-However, this concession will be lost when the unit has crossed a turnover of Rs.
-1.50 crore.
+75 lakhs.
+If a unit crosses this level it loses the entire exemption.
+It has been noticed that the present slab rate system has provided strong temptation for small scale units to stay below a particular limit or to under-state their actual production.
+Under the New Scheme, in respect of clearances in excess of Rs.
+7.5 lakhs, the excise cencession will be available at a flat rate of 10 percentage points below normal duty, subject to a minimum excise duty of 5 per cent.
+This concession will apply upto a turnover limit of Rs.
+75 lakhs.
+Thereafter the unit will pay normal duty but continue to enjoy the concessional rate on the first 75 lakhs of turnover.
+However, this concession will be lost when the Unit has crossed a turnover of Rs.
+1.5 crores.